pausan/syncdbdocs/README.md

 - Read db definitions
 - Update text/markdown from db
 - Keep non-empty comments in the file if db has empty comments
+- Tested with sql server 2017 and 2019

 ### SQLite